1300 088 065

 While the property market has fared well during past economic shocks, we are in unknown territory – there is no clear cut evidence of how it will perform during a pandemic.

-Read More: Brisbane Property Market in 2020
+Read More: Brisbane Property Market

 How has coronavirus impacted the property market to date?